0xPolygonID/docs/docs/verifier/query-builder.md

 ## Verifying a query

-After setting up the query in the Query Builder, verification can be performed, which differs for off-chain and on-chain queries.
+After setting up the query in the Query Builder, verification can be performed, which differs according to the selected circuit (off-chain or on-chain).

 ### Off Chain verification process